wgong/py4kids/lesson-17-pyspark/databrick/spark-cert.README.md

         - Try to schedule second attempt in a week, if you failed in first attempt.

     - [10 recommendations after getting the Databricks Certification for Apache Spark](https://towardsdatascience.com/my-10-recommendations-after-getting-the-databricks-certification-for-apache-spark-53cd3690073)
+        - Practice ‘executing’ code with Spark Dataframes and SQL on your head

     - [Crack Databricks Certified Associate Developer for Apache Spark 3.0](https://medium.com/@sriramn84_34423/crack-databricks-certified-associate-developer-for-apache-spark-3-0-cf4cb89df61d)